Get a Live Demo from a Machine Shop Marketing Expert

 The good news is however, that there are methods that we’ve perfected for getting new leads.
 These methods generally focus on highlighting the strengths of a manufacturer and making sure that the right audience can find the manufacturer.

-Keys to Customer Acquisition Success for CNC Machining Businesses:
+Four Keys to Customer Acquisition Success for CNC Machining Businesses:

 - Determine what your core competencies are.
 No one is looking to work with “just another CNC machine shop”.
 Additionally, nearly every machine shop boasts “exceptional quality, precision, and customer service.”
 These things don’t make you special, they make you “just another CNC machine shop.”

 - Don’t depend on your two big customers for your future.
 You need new leads in the pipeline to ensure a stable future for your company.
 Even if you aren’t looking for massive growth, remember that most manufacturing leads take a year or more to come to fruition, so it’s important to start nurturing them now.

 - Start paying attention to your inside sales department.
 Too many organizations have gone stale in this area and are not setting quotas or providing training to their sales staff.

 - Feed your sales department with leads.
 Going out knocking on doors has major limits and is draining.
 Read on for the methodology to feeding leads into the sales funnel instead of trying to drag them in.

 We're Ready To Help Your Business Grow, Let's Chat

 Who’s Looking for Machine Shops?